E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/PANNA-GVECT/readme.rst

 A typical command for using this module is as follows::

  $ export PYTHONPATH=/path/to/panna/directory/panna
- $ python3 gvect_calculator.py  -ini gvect_configuration.ini
+ $ python3 gvect_calculator.py --config gvect_configuration.ini

 A detailed tutorial about the contents of the configuration file can be found `here <https://gitlab.com/PANNAdevs/panna/blob/master/doc/tutorial/README_tutorial_2_data_preparation.md>`_.